 Manchester’s first Buddhist centre

-Founded in Chorlton in 1975, Kagyu Ling was the first Buddhist centre in Manchester and one of the first Kagyu centres in the UK.
+Kagyu Ling was established in Chorlton in 1975.
+It was the first Buddhist centre in Manchester and one of the first Kagyu centres in the UK.

-Kagyu Ling has hosted many great Tibetan masters, including the 16th and 17th Karmapas, Shamar Rinpoche, Karma Thinley Rinpoche, Kalu Rinpoche and Dilgo Khyentse Rinpoche.
+Over the years, Kagyu Ling has welcomed many great Tibetan masters, for example the 16th and 17th Karmapas, Shamar Rinpoche, Karma Thinley Rinpoche, Kalu Rinpoche and Dilgo Khyentse Rinpoche.

-Alongside major teachings by Lama Jampa Thaye and other renowned teachers, the Kagyu Ling Buddhist Centre also has a full programme of events.
+In addition to major teachings by Lama Jampa Thaye and other renowned teachers, Kagyu Ling runs a programme of events.
 This includes, for example, meditation classes, which are now provided online, and pujas.
-We also arrange introductory evenings, study groups, pujas (group meditations), group retreats and practice days.
+We also arrange introductory evenings, study groups, retreats and practice days.

 Oasis of calm